Swedish Sugar Cookies are a classic Scandinavian Christmas cookie ~ they’re deliciously simple and colorful!

 - 1/2 tsp baking soda

-- 2 cups flour, measure with the fluff and scoop method
+- 2 cups all purpose flour, measure with the fluff and scoop method

 Instructions

-- Cream the butter, sugar, vanilla and egg well.
+- Cream the softened butter, sugar, vanilla and egg well, until everything is combined and fluffy.

-- Form into balls about 1 1/2 inches in diameter and roll in sugar.
+- Form into balls about 1 inch in diameter and roll in sugar or sprinkles to coat well.

 - Place on an ungreased cookie sheet and bake until they just start to brown around the edges, about 10 minutes.